IBM-Cloud/docs/services/Cloudant/api/authorization.md

 The request must provide a document in JSON format, describing a `cloudant` field.
-The field contains an object with keys that are the usernames having permission to interact with the database.
+The field contains an object with keys that are the user names that have permission to interact with the database.
-The `nobody` username indicates what rights are available to unauthenticated users, that is, anybody.
+The `nobody` user name indicates what permissions are available to unauthenticated users, that is, anybody.

-In the following example request, the `nobody` username is given `_reader` permissions.
+In the following example request, the `nobody` user name is given `_reader` permissions.
 This authorization makes the database publicly readable.

 _Example of an authorization modification request document:_